flonadb/flonadb/README.md

 postgresql-research.properties.user=postgresql-user
 postgresql-research.properties.password=postgresql-pass
 ```
 The `databases` property takes a comma-separated list of the unique names of the target databases, then we define
 connection properties for each target database, the properties for each target database must be prefixed with database
 name that was defined in the value of the `databases` property as seen in the example above, please refer to the
-[File Database Configuration](#file-database-configuration) section for the detailed list of supported properties.
+[File Proxy Database Configuration](#file-proxy-database-configuration) section for the detailed list of supported
+properties.
+- [Configure the client application](#client-setup) by setting the value of the `db.provider` property to
+`file` in the [Driver Configuration](#driver-configuration).
+Alternatively, you can comment out this property since
+`file` is the default value.
+- You also need to tell the Flona driver the location of database definition file, this is done by setting the path to
+the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_LOCATION`.

+> [!NOTE]
+> The File Proxy Database supports runtime reloading of its contents, see [File Proxy Database Configuration](#file-proxy-database-configuration)

 # Features
+## Runtime Configuration Reload
 ## Data Masking
 Different database systems provide functions that can be used in queries to mask values in a result set but these
 functions are database specific and used in individual queries.